tejatanush/SpeechDiarizatioTranscription_TitleGenerationUsingNLP/README.md

 - URL: http://127.0.0.1:8000/transcribe/?audio_file
 - Method: POST
-- Description: Upload an audio file in .wav format using the `audio_file` form field (e.g., via Postman)
+- Description: Upload an audio file in .wav format using the `audio_file` form field and click send button.
+Now after some time around 2 to 3 minutes you will get the json format of speaker,start,end and transcription. (e.g., via Postman)
+- Example Input:
+- Example Output:
+  [
+  {
+    "speaker": "SPEAKER_00",
+    "text": "Your transcription...",
+    "start": 0.0,
+    "end": 5.0
+  },
+  ...
+]
 ---

 ### ▶️ Feature 2: Title Suggestions using NLP